ColoredCow/portal/docs/installation.md

     2. Database configurations

-        Make sure you have a database ctreated in your local server.
+        Make sure you have a database created in your local server.
         For more info check this [link](https://www.youtube.com/watch?v=4geOENi3--M)

     ```